nikolayg/nikgrozev-website/_posts/blog/2014-02-25-nupic-setup-in-ubuntu.md

 make tests_all
 ```

-The above environment variables NUPIC, NTA, NTA_ROOTDIR and PYTHONPATH need to be set before running NuPIC.
+The above environment variables `NUPIC`, `NTA`, `NTA_ROOTDIR`, and `PYTHONPATH` need to be set before running NuPIC.
-You may wish to save them in /etc/profile or /etc/bash.bashrc so that they are always loaded.
+You may wish to save them in `/etc/profile` or `/etc/bash.bashrc` so that they are always loaded.
 You may have
 to reboot afterwards so that the changes can take effect.

 ```bash